Centrum-IntelliPhysics/Benchmark-Data--Phase-field-fracture-in-hyperelastic-material/README.md

 ## Apllications of this dataset

 ### 1. Benchmarking Basic ML & DL Models
-Because the displacement and phase-field outputs are on a uniform grid, this dataset is ideal for standard image-based architectures:
+Because the displacement and phase-field outputs are mapped to a uniform grid, this dataset is ideal for standard image-based architectures:

 - **CNN Regression**
   - Map boundary-condition fields (e.g. GRF displacement maps) to phase-field damage snapshots at a given timestep.